Why Does My Cat Lick My Face When I Am Sleeping?

 See files for Cats

-Why do cats lick?
+Why do cats lick us?

 Preening of humans

 In addition, this behavior allows for the exchange of odors, which plays a very important role in the lives of our cats.
-The mixture between its body odor and ours will reinforce a familiar and comfortable sensation for our animal.
+The mixture between their body odor and our own will reinforce a familiar and comfortable sensation for our animal.

 If you want to read similar articles to Why Does My Cat Lick My Face When I Am Sleeping?, we recommend you visit our Facts about the animal kingdom category.